RAprogramm/infra-metrics-insight-renderer/README.md

 ### Open-source repositories bundle

 Workflows targeting public repositories that live under the `RAprogramm` organization can reuse `.github/workflows/render-open-source.yml`.
 The workflow accepts a JSON array with repository names and renders the standard repository dashboard for each entry.
+The list is validated through the `metrics-orchestrator open-source` subcommand, ensuring the matrix only includes non-empty repository names.

 ```yaml
 jobs: